omnetpp/omnetpp/doc/src/userguide/cpp-development.rst

--  :guilabel:`Makefrag`: If the folder contains a file named :file:`makefrag`, its contents will be automatically copied into the generated makefile, just above the first target rule. :file:`makefrag` allows you to customize the generated makefile to some extent; for example, you can add new targets (e.g. to generate documentation or run a test suite), new rules (e.g. to generate source files during the build), override the default target, add new dependencies to existing targets, overwrite variables, etc. The dialog lets you edit the contents of the :file:`makefrag` file directly (it will be saved when you accept the dialog).
+-  :guilabel:`Makefrag`: If the folder contains a file named :file:`makefrag`, its contents will be automatically copied into the generated makefile, just above the first target rule. :file:`makefrag` allows you to customize the generated makefile to some extent; for example, you can add new targets (e.g., to generate documentation or run a test suite), new rules (e.g., to generate source files during the build), override the default target, add new dependencies to existing targets, overwrite variables, etc. The dialog lets you edit the contents of the :file:`makefrag` file directly (it will be saved when you accept the dialog).
 -  :guilabel:`More » Fragment files to include`: Here, it is possible to explicitly specify a list of makefile fragment